wintechis/IoT-Lab-AR-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This webapp was developed to help students find their way around at the WiSo faculty of the Friedrich-Alexander-University Erlangen-Nürnberg.
+This Unity application was developed to help students in the IT Lab premises at the WISO of the Friedrich-Alexander-University Erlangen-Nuremberg.
-It's purpose is to retrieve relevant UniVIS data so that students can get an idea of what is being worked on in which area of the faculty.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+The app offers students the possibility to get a live navigation to different devices in the premises through AR.
+Through an admin panel, new destinations can be added and removed, which are then synchronized with a server to always ensure the most up-to-date status between all users.
+Through a QR scanner integrated into the app, the player can be reset to the starting point for ease of use.

 ### Built With